 Let's Catch it Early

 Sometimes social/emotional issues overlap with school, learning, sensory or health-related concerns.
-With your permission and as appropriate, I'll be glad to consult with your child's teacher, pediatrician, psychiatrist, occupational therapist, principal, school counselor or tutor.
+With your permission and as appropriate, I'll be glad to consult with other professionals working with your child.

 Parent consultation is a key part of child therapy, especially with younger kids.
-The younger the child, the more you can expect that parent consultation will be a significant part of the therapy.
-I regularly schedule parent meetings to receive and provide feedback.
-If your child is an adolescent, we'll talk about how to adapt the consultation piece to suit your child's growing autonomy and sense of privacy.
+The younger your child, the more you can expect that parent consultation will be a significant part of the therapy.
+If your child is an adolescent, we'll talk about how to adapt this piece in light of his or her evolving autonomy and sense of privacy.

 Although my work is focused on your child, your parallel reflection and follow up fuel the end goals.
 Having a good connection with parents helps the therapy along.
 And, it can lead to better results.